gthreepw00d/mpv-iptv/README.md

 Script for watching iptv with mpv.

+INSTALL

 	Put in ~/.config/mpv/

+RUN

 	mpv --script-opts=iptv=1 playlist.m3u

+CONTROL

 	\ — to show/hide playlist

 	UP/DOWN — to navigate

 	type with keyboard — to search incrementally

 	ENTER — to play